 My love of nature led to me working as a landscape photographer for nearly a decade, providing me with an excuse to seek out the UK’s habitats from coast to mountaintop.
 During this time I learned about British wildflowers and native trees, complementing my existing knowledge of garden plants and their many practical uses.

 My well-earned status as a ‘plant nerd’, and my fifteen years of delivering adult education, means that I am well placed to teach wildlife gardening courses.

 My passion for supporting nature led me to create the Wildlife Gardening Sheffield community on Facebook, to reach out to like-minded citizens who want to improve the biodiversity potential of the 33% of urban Sheffield that is classed as garden.

-In 2017 I co-created Sheffield Woodland Connections project with ecologist Christine Thuring in support of the Charter for Tree Charter, Woodlands and People.
+Having completed an MA in landscape architecture at the University of Sheffield, in 2017 I co-created the Sheffield Woodland Connections Tree Charter branch with ecologist Christine Thuring to support the Charter for Tree Charter, Woodlands and People.
 Since 2018 I have led interpretative woodland walks and nature photography workshops at various sites across the city with the support of Sheffield City Council.

 If you want to reap the benefits of learning about the natural environment then what better way than in the company of a seasoned guide.